titon/titon/readme.md

 * Trait - Pre-built PHP 5.4 traits.
 * Translator - Handles the translation of certain file types to be used by the G11n message system.
 * Transporter - Handles the different type of email transporting (SMTP, etc).
+* Validator - Validates data against a defined schema of rules.

 ### Execution Cycle ###